mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Deterministic lockstep is also used in the networking of low player count fighting games like Street Fighter, and physics-based platformers like Little Big Planet.
 These games implement latency hiding techniques so the local player doesn't feel lag on their own actions by predicting ahead a copy of the simulation with the local player's inputs.

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
-Deterministic in this context means exactly the same result given the same inputs.
+Determinism in this context means exactly the same result given the same inputs.
 Not near enough.
 Exact.
 Exact down to the bit-level so you could checksum the state at the end of each frame on all machines and it would be the same.
 In fact, deterministic lockstep games do this checksum all the time and disconnect any player who desyncs.

-So deterministic lockstep is an elegant technique but it has limitations.
-The first is that the game being networked must be deterministic, the second is that it's best used for small player counts like 2-4 players because you have to wait for input from the most lagged player, and third, if latency hiding is required it needs to make a full copy of the simulation and step it forward with local inputs, which can be very CPU intensive.
+When it works, deterministic lockstep is an elegant technique, but it has its limitations.
+The first is that the game being networked must be deterministic, the second is that it's best used for small player counts like 2-4 players because you have to wait for input from the most lagged player, and third, if latency hiding is required, you need to make a full copy of the simulation and step it forward with local inputs, which can be very CPU intensive.

 So will deterministic lockstep work for the our demo?
 Unfortunately the answer is _no_.
 The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic.